SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Installing_a_DMA/Installing_DM_using_the_DM_Installer.md

 ## Prerequisites

+Before you run the installer:

+1. Check if the latest .NET Framework is installed.
+See <https://learn.microsoft.com/en-us/dotnet/framework/migration-guide/how-to-determine-which-versions-are-installed>.

-Before you run the installer, install the latest .NET Framework version.
+1. If it is not installed, install the latest .NET Framework version.

    - For more information on recommended versions, see [DataMiner Compute Requirements](https://community.dataminer.services/dataminer-compute-requirements/).

    - For installation information, see <https://docs.microsoft.com/en-us/dotnet/framework/install/>

-In addition, make sure the Windows setting "fast startup" is not activated.
+1. Make sure the Windows setting "fast startup" is not activated.

+1. Download DataMiner Installer from [DataMiner Dojo](https://community.dataminer.services/download/dataminer-installer-v10-2).

 ## Running the installer